milktop/rails-inertia-imba/README.md

 3) bundle add inertia_rails vite_rails
 4) bundle exec vite install
 5) Add npm dependencies (@inertiajs/inertia, @inertiajs/progress, imba, imba-inertia-adapter) - NEXT STEP...
-6) Create an "imba" directory (or other name) and add a script to transpile that folder to app folder
 7) See the `application.imba` entrypoint and use similar

 ### Todo